afritabdennour/Chef-Claude/README.md

 ## 🚫 Notes:

-⚠️ Create a `.env` file in the root of the project and add your Hugging Face API key.
+-⚠️ Create a `.env` file in the root of the project and add your Hugging Face API key.
-⚠️ Get your own API key from [Hugging Face](https://huggingface.co/settings/tokens).
+-⚠️ Get your own API key from [Get Hugging Face API](https://huggingface.co/settings/tokens).